webpack-contrib/install-webpack-plugin/README.md

 a dependency you didn't know you needed until now.

-Instead, use `require` or `import` how you normally would and `npm install` will happen **automatically install & save missing dependencies** while you work!
+Instead, use `require` or `import` how you normally would and `npm install` will happen **automatically to install & save missing dependencies** while you work!

 ### Installation